arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 - [Provision your device to Arduino Cloud](#portenta-x8-with-arduino-cloud)
 - Manage the Linux distribution with the dedicated [Portenta X8 Board Manager](#portenta-x8-board-manager)

-#### Wi-Fi Configuration
+#### Wi-Fi® Configuration

-Click **Wi-Fi Settings** to start configuring your network connectivity.
+Click **Wi-Fi® Settings** to start configuring your network connectivity.
 Otherwise, you can also connect your Portenta X8 to the Internet through an Ethernet cable, using a USB-C® hub with an RJ45 port or a Portenta Carrier.
 In this tutorial, Wi-Fi® connectivity will be used.

 ![Out-of-the-box Wi-Fi® Settings](assets/OOTB_homepage_Wifi.png "Out-of-the-box Wi-Fi® Settings")